dmcglinn/quant_methods/lessons/git_introduction.md

 convient for 90% of the tasks you will be confronted with.
 To set this up you will have to be using an Rstudio Project.

-#### Create and Rstudio Project
+#### Create an Rstudio Project
-To create a Project in the `planets` directory that we created in the lesson follow these steps:
+To create a Project in the `planets` directory (which we created in the lesson above) follow these steps:

 1. Click File > New Project
 2. Chose from "Existing Directory"